desmon91/desmond-s-website/src/pages/blog/connecting-postgresql-with-excel-in-windows.md

 <br/>

-Assuming, you already have all the the requirement above lets get into it.
+Assuming you already have all the the requirement above, lets get into it.

 <br/>